 - 1. The student should be advised of the disciplinary infraction with which he or she is being charged. - 2.
 The student shall be entitled to a hearing before an appropriate administrator. - 3.
 The student will be able to respond to any charges leveled against him or her. - 4.
 The student may provide any additional information he or she wishes for the administrator to consider. - 5.
 The administrator, with the help of other staff members if needed, may interview material witnesses or others with evidence concerning the case. - 6.
 If the administrator finds, after reviewing the evidence, that the violation occurred, he or she will impose sanctions on the student, as follows: - a.
 Sanctions for violations other than drug and alcohol will be based on the nature of the offense and the number of offenses, and may include suspension from all extracurricular or athletic activities for one of the time periods described below: - A specified period of time or percentage of events, performances, activities or competitions; - The remainder of the season or for the next season; or - The remainder of the student's school career. - b.
 Sanctions for alcohol and other drug violations, including vaping, tobacco, nicotine in any form, moodaltering or performance-enhancing drugs, products composed purely of caffeine in a loose powdered form, paraphernalia or any other illegal substance, will be based on the following: - c.
 First violation - Use, ingestion, possession, buying, selling, offering to sell, bartering, or distributing: A suspension of one third of the total number of performances, activities, or competitions or the remainder of the season, whichever is shorter.
 This penalty will be reduced if the student is enrolled in a schoolapproved alcohol or drug counseling program. - Attendance at a party or riding in a vehicle where alcoholic beverages and/or controlled substances are being consumed by minors: A suspension of one sixth of the total number of performances, activities or competitions, or the remainder of the season, whichever is shorter. - The student will be required to practice with the group, regardless of the violation (unless suspended or expelled from school). - d.
 Second violation - Use, ingestion, possession, buying, selling, offering to sell, bartering, or distributing: A suspension of 12 weeks or 1 season, including suspension from all performances, activities, or competitions during this period.
-To participate again in any extracurricular or athletic activity, the student must successfully participate in and complete a school-approved alcohol or drug counseling program and follow all recommendations from that program. - Attendance at a party or riding in a vehicle where alcoholic beverages and/or controlled substances are being consumed by minors: A suspension of one third of the season and all extracurricular group performances, activities, or competitions during this period. - The student may be required to practice with the group (unless suspended or expelled from school). - e.
-Third violation - Use, ingestion, possession, buying, selling, offering to sell, bartering, or distributing: A suspension from extracurricular or athletic activities for the remainder of the student's school career.
+To participate again in any extracurricular or athletic activity, the student must successfully participate in and complete a school-approved alcohol or drug counseling program and follow all recommendations from that program. - Attendance at a party or riding in a vehicle where alcoholic beverages and/or controlled substances are being consumed by minors: A suspension of one third of the season and all extracurricular group performances, activities, or competitions during this period.

+• The student may be required to practice with the group (unless suspended or expelled from school).